ParkerLab/bioinf545/README.md

 usually when a program doesn't recognize `-`; `/dev/stdin` just looks like a regular file to them.

+The `-I 200,200,5000` option tells BWA to assume the insert size distribution
+has: mean=200, SD=200, max=200.
+The default BWA behavior is to calculate insert size metrics from the first batch of reads it sees.
+If your input fastq is pre- sorted (perhaps from a previous analysis) such that reads from peaks are nearby you could observe an abundance of small fragment sizes in the intitial read batch used to estimate the insert sizes.
+These skewed small insert size summary statistics are then used by BWA to calculate read mapping qualities and could result in penalities to longer insert fragments.
+By forcing the expected insert size summary statistics with the `-I` option, we can correct for such a potential bias against longer fragments.

 Finally, note the `-t 4` option: we're telling bwa to use four processing threads to align the reads faster.
 We also tell samtools to use four threads for sorting and compressing with the `-@ 4` option.